 When some parents think of grounding they make a distinction between "grounding in" and "grounding out."
 "Grounding in' is what I have described so far — reducing social freedom by keeping the young person at home.

-I haven't seen this kind of grounding invoked very often, but in some stubborn situations it seemed to be effective.
-Apparently, for an older adolescent who still wants to live at home, when following curfew becomes a residency requirement, it can catch the young person's attention.
+I haven't seen this kind of grounding invoked very often, but in some stubborn situations, it seemed to be effective.
+Apparently, for an older adolescent who still wants to live at home, when following a curfew becomes a residency requirement, it can catch the young person's attention.